Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 Coles Books, Bicester- Coles Books has begun offering free local delivery during the outbreak.
 Free delivery applies to Bicester and surrounding villages.
 You can call the shop or email to place your order.

-Devizes Books, Wiltshire- Whilst remaining open, the shop is also accepting orders by phone and email, they will not be charging for delivery service at this time.
+Devizes Books, Wiltshire- The shop is accepting orders by phone and email, they will not be charging for delivery service at this time.
 They urge those who are in self-isolation to take advantage of this service.

-Mr B's Emporium, Bath- Mr B continues to trade.
-The booksellers also continue to make recommendations and take orders over the phone and online, as well as compiling book lists on themes such as kindness, community and solidarity.
+Mr B's Emporium, Bath- Mr B continues to trade online.
+The booksellers can make recommendations and take orders over the phone and online.
+They advise that normal delivery times may be slightly delayed.

 October Books, Southampton- The shop is closed for passing trade but are taking orders for books as well as organic food and cleaning products.
-They offer free delivery for innner Southampton.
+Like many others, they are currently only able to offer books they have in stock, their online catalogue is kept up-to-date so customers can search for available titles.
+The shop has also started supplying ebooks and audiobooks.

-Red Lion Books, Colchester- The shop has closed to the public as of the 23rd March.
-As the shop is a small spce it was becoming "impossible" for customers to practice social distancing.
+Red Lion Books, Colchester- The shop closed to the public on the 23rd March.
+As the shop is a small space it was becoming "impossible" for customers to practice social distancing.
 The shop is still taking orders and delivering.
-If you have an order already you can contact the shop to arrange collection or delivery.
+Please note that the shop is only able to deliver one-book parcels.

-Sarum College Bookshop, Salisbury- The bookshop is now closed to the public but is fulfilling orders behind closed doors and is offering free UK delivery.
+Sarum College Bookshop, Salisbury- The bookshop is now closed to the public and closed online.
 Follow their Twitter to keep up-to-date with the latest developments.

 Wheeler's Bookshop, West Sussex- The bookshop is closed to the public for the next few weeks.
 The owner would like to "avoid the shop being party to any indirect spread of the virus".
-The shop is still trading behind closed doors and can be contacted by email any day of the week.
+The shop is still trading behind closed doors and can be contacted by email.

 The shop is offering new, old and long out-of-print books and has been posting worldwide for the last 20 years.
 Local customers are also welcome to drop a note through the door if they are not able to email.